-Title: “Belonging and rebuilding through the car: the Volkswagen Beetle in German-language novels of the 1950s”
+Belonging and rebuilding through the car: the Volkswagen Beetle in German-language novels of the 1950s

-The immediate post-Second World War period in Germany has long been characterized by scholars along the lines of an “inability to feel”, following the suggestions put forward by psychoanalysts Alexander and Margarete Mitscherlich in their 1967 study The Inability to Mourn, namely, that the German population was unable to mourn the object Hitler, and was also unable to experience true melancholia.
-Indeed, the Mitscherlich suggest that had the Germans been characterized by melancholia, they would not have been able to participate so actively and accomplish the postwar economic miracle that rebuilt their country (Wirtschaftswunder).
-According to the Mitscherlichs, citizens of the Federal Republic in the postwar period demonstrated an emotional rigidity and an inability to express or value emotions suitable to democracy, such as guilt or empathy; they were primarily obsessed with the economic reconstruction of Germany.
-In a recent monograph, Germanist Anna Parkinson chose the opposing view to the famous paradigm of the Mitscherlichs and sought to “reveal the dynamics of an intense psychic energy at work in the postwar landscape” (p.
-5).
-Much remains to be written, however, about the role of specific objects and technologies in the development of affective structures in the postwar era.My presentation integrates some of the results of a research project on the main fictional representations of the Volkswagen Beetle in German-language novels of the 1950s.
-Corpus texts studied in this project all depict the overinvested emotional attachment developed by various protagonists to the original Volkswagen; these texts reveal emotional behaviors on the part of protagonists that reinforce the awareness of belonging to a community.
-The Beetle thus appears in many texts as a key object enabling individuals and groups to feel they belong in 1950s West Germany.
-I argue that the relationship with the original Volkswagen serves as a metaphor to designate emotions and emotional conducts that the authors view as valuable in the context of the necessary rebuilding of Germany after the Second World World and of the return of a “democratic subject” in 1950s West Germany.
-In this presentation, I will focus on two exemplary novels, and I will also underline the interest of referring to motivational theories of emotions to discuss the post Second World War German context in Germany, rather than turning to affect theory or psychoanalysis as some of the most recent scholarly work in the field has done.
+Scholars have long characterized the immediate post-WWII period in Germany by an “inability to feel.”
+This is largely inspired by psychoanalysts Alexander and Margarete Mitscherlich’s 1967 study The Inability to Mourn, which contended that Germans were both unable to mourn the object Hitler and also unable to experience true melancholia.
+The study further suggests that, had Germans been able to experience melancholia, they would not have been able to so actively create the Wirtschaftswunder (“economic miracle”) that rebuilt their country.
+According to the Mitscherlichs, postwar West German citizens were inhabited by an emotional rigidity that made them unable to express or value emotions such as guilt or empathy, emotions concomitant with democracy.
+They were, instead, obsessed with economic reconstruction.

+Anna Parkinson’s recent monograph presents a counter to the famous Mitscherlich paradigm and seeks to “reveal the dynamics of an intense psychic energy at work in the postwar landscape” (p.
+5) in Germany.
+Much research remains to be done, however, on the role of specific objects and technologies in the development of affective structures in the postwar era.

+This presentation summarizes aspects of my research on salient representations of the Volkswagen Beetle in German-language novels of the 1950s.
+The texts that make up the corpus for this project all depict the overinvested emotional attachment developed by various protagonists to the original Volkswagen.
+These texts also evince emotional behaviors from protagonists that reinforce a sense of community belonging.
+The Beetle thus features in many texts as a key object enabling individuals and groups to feel they belong to 1950s West German society.
+I argue that the relationship with the Volkswagen serves as a metaphor for emotions and related conduct that the authors view as valuable in the context of Germany’s post-WWII reconstruction and the return of the “democratic subject.”

+My presentation here focuses on two novels by way of examples and emphasizes the value of motivational theories of emotions for the analysis of post-WWII Germany, rather than resorting to affect theory or psychoanalysis, as some recent scholarship has.